hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 [example of digital imprint shown]

-Out of the individual Facebook posts you viewed, how many items do you recall containing transparency information about the source of the material?
+_recall_num_ - Out of the individual Facebook posts you viewed, how many items do you recall containing transparency information about the source of the material?

 0, 1, 2, 3, 4, Not sure

+_recall_correct_ - new column created to specify if the participant identified that they viewed 2 digital imprints.
+2 = 'correct', any other value = 'incorrect'

 ---

 Which of the following groups do you remember being responsible for posting the material you were shown (you may select none or multiple)?
-Future First
+_FF_ - Future First
-The People’s movement
+_TPM_ - The People’s movement
-Voice for the People
+_VFP_ - Voice for the People
-Common Sense Collective
+_CSC_ - Common Sense Collective (correct)
-Breaking Barriers Alliance
+_BBA_ - Breaking Barriers Alliance (correct)
-Speak Freely Inc.
+_SFI_ - Speak Freely Inc. (correct)
-Campaign For a Better Britain
+_CBB_ -Campaign For a Better Britain (correct)
-All Together
+_AT_ - All Together

+*The options were presented in a random order to participants*

+_recall_ - a variable created in the analysis script that matches if the campaigner name was recalled to the advert viewed in 'imprint_df', so each participant has 4 rows with the recall of the specific name corresponding to the advert row

 ---